eaddari/gruppo-Ai-Academy/29_08/crewai_group/esercizio_esteso/output/research_report.md

 </div>

 * **Instructions for use for deployers**: <div style="color: gray">(EU AI Act <a href="https://artificialintelligenceact.eu/article/13/" style="color:blue; text-decoration:underline">Article 13</a>)</div>
-    - Ensure the Python virtual environment is set up at `.venv/Scripts/python.exe` for tool execution.
-If not found, the system will fallback to the system Python executable.
-    - The `rag` directory must be added to the Python path for dynamic function imports.
-    - Add content using reStructuredText syntax for documentation.
-    - Provide questions to custom tools for answers with citations.
-    - Configuration for tools should conform to pydantic's `ConfigDict`, ensuring structured and validated settings.
+  - Deployers must configure a Python virtual environment, ensure the rag directory is accessible for dynamic imports, and manage dependencies for the esercizio_esteso and genericflow packages.
+Documentation content should be added using reStructuredText syntax.
 * **Model Capabilities**:
+  * What the application can and cannot do (limitations).
-    - The application enables intelligent routing between specialized research crews for documentation, web search, and mathematical problem-solving.
+    - The application can intelligently route research tasks to specialized crews for documentation retrieval, web search, and mathematical problem-solving.
+It supports extensibility via custom tools and dynamic function imports.
+Limitations include lack of detailed input/output requirements and unspecified agent names.
-    - Supports modular and extensible architecture, allowing addition of new crews, agents, and tools.
-    - Custom tools include a question-and-answer interface with source citations and dynamic import of RAG (Retrieval-Augmented Generation) functions.
-    - Vision tools are available, expanding the system’s capabilities.
-    - [Information not available]: Supported languages, data types, or scenarios.
+  * Supported languages, data types, or scenarios.
-    - [Information not available]: Limitations.
+    - [Information not available]
 * **Input Data Requirements**:
-    - [Information not available]: Format and quality expectations for input data.
+  * Format and quality expectations for input data.
+    - Users provide questions as input; the system expects well-formed queries for optimal results.
-    - [Information not available]: Examples of valid and invalid inputs.
+  * Examples of valid and invalid inputs.
+    - [Information not available]
 * **Output Explanation**:
-    - [Information not available]: How to interpret predictions, classifications, or recommendations.
+  * How to interpret predictions, classifications, or recommendations.
+    - The system returns answers to user questions, including source citations where applicable.
-    - [Information not available]: Uncertainty or confidence measures, if applicable.
+  * Uncertainty or confidence measures, if applicable.
+    - [Information not available]
 * **System Architecture Overview**:
-    - The system is built using CrewAI for multi-agent orchestration.
-    - Crews are organized within the `esercizio_esteso.crews` package.
-    - Custom tools are implemented in the `esercizio_esteso.tools` and `genericflow.tools.custom_tool` modules.
-    - Vision tools are available in the `esercizio_esteso.tools.vision_tools` module.
-    - The system is documented using Sphinx, with the `genericflow` package providing additional flow management and tooling capabilities.
-    - The architecture supports dynamic import capabilities for RAG functions and expects a Python virtual environment for execution.
+  * Functional description and architecture of the system.
+    - Esercizio Esteso is built on a multi-agent architecture using CrewAI.
+It features intelligent routing of tasks to specialized crews (documentation, web search, math problem-solving), each comprising individual AI agents and custom tools/modules.
+  * Describe the key components of the system (including datasets, algorithms, models, etc.)
+    - Key components include specialized crews, AI agents, custom tools (vision_tools, custom_tool), and dynamic import support for RAG functions.
+The system is organized into esercizio_esteso and genericflow packages.

 ## Models and Datasets